dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.FadeTo(1, 4000);
 ```

-In this example, the `Image` instance fades in over 4 seconds (4000 milliseconds).
+In this example, the <xref:Microsoft.Maui.Controls.Image> instance fades in over 4 seconds (4000 milliseconds).
 The `FadeTo` method obtains the current `Opacity` property value of the element for the start of the animation, and then fades in from that value to its first argument.

 ## Compound animations